askngan/AppConnect/appconnect.md

 In an event-driven flow, you identify an event that can occur in your first application (the source application), and actions that can be performed in one or more target applications.
 The flow links the event to the actions so that, whenever the event occurs in the source application, the action is automatically triggered in the target applications.
 Each successfully completed action counts towards your monthly quota.
 When you create a flow, you add your applications, and choose actions.
 Then, you map the data that you want to transfer between your applications.

-For example, you might create a flow so that whenever someone registers as a new attendee with Eventbrite (the event), {{site.data.keyword.appconserviceshort}} automatically retrieves details of the attendee from Salesforce and creates a new task in Asana (the actions).
+For example, you might create a flow so that whenever someone registers as a new attendee with Eventbrite (the event), {{site.data.keyword.appconserviceshort}} automatically retrieves details of the attendee from Salesforce and creates a task in Asana (the actions).

 ![A multi-node flow, with the source application and two target applications](images/multi_node_flow2.jpg)